dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 ## Takeaways

-- Revocation does not need to be "solved", for the public web PKI.
+- Revocation does not need to be "solved", for the public Web PKI.
 We have the solution.
 - Short-lived certificates are the solution for revocation in the public Web PKI
+- We have good-enough browser-mediated revocation for the Web PKI in all browsing engines, right now.
+- We do not need another marginally better CRL compression scheme for the Web PKI.
+Please stop publishing them.
 - Other PKIs may have other needs and potential solutions.
 Not all PKIs are the Web PKI.
-- We certainly do not need another marginally better CRL compression scheme.
-Please stop publishing them.
 - We need to keep reducing certificate lifetimes.

 [^1]: Which is its own bag of worms, especially since OCSP is not over HTTPS.